 - Stop at check-in station (see map).

-- Bring your horse 14-day health certificate to be checked by a veterinarian.
-Health certificates are required for all horses.
+- Bring your horse 14-day health certificate and proof of negative coggins (dated within the last 12 months).
+Health certificates and coggins are required for all horses.

 - You will receive your stall assignments.